Integrality of Volumes of Representations: Abstract

 \section{Abstract}

 Let $M$ be an oriented complete hyperbolic $n$-manifold of finite volume.
-Using the definition of volume of a representation previously given by the authors in \cite{Bucher_Burger_Iozzi_Mostow} we show that the volume of a representation $\rho:\pi_1(M)\to\isomp(\HH^n)$, properly normalized, takes integer values if $n=2m\geq4$.
-Moreover we prove that the volume is continuous in all dimension and hence, if $\dim M=2m\geq4$, it is constant on connected components of the representation variety.
+Using the definition of volume of a representation previously given by the authors in \cite{Bucher_Burger_Iozzi_Mostow} we show that the volume of a representation $\rho\colon \pi_1(M)\to\isomp(\HH^n)$, properly normalized, takes integer values if $n$ is even and $\geq4$.

-If $M$ is not compact and $\dim M=3$, the volume is not locally constant and we give explicit examples of representations with volume as arbitrary as the volume of hyperbolic manifolds obtained from $M$ via Dehn fillings.
+If $M$ is not compact and $3$-dimensional, it is known that the volume is not locally constant.
+In this case we give explicit examples of representations with volume as arbitrary as the volume of hyperbolic manifolds obtained from $M$ via Dehn fillings.